ALIHAMZA296/Calculator/README.md

 # Calculator
-A responsive calculator web application built using HTML, CSS, and JavaScript.
-This project performs basic arithmetic operations including addition, subtraction, multiplication, and division.
-It features a clean user interface, responsive design, clear button, backspace functionality, and error handling for invalid expressions.
+"A simple and responsive calculator website built with HTML, CSS, and JavaScript." 🚀
 <br>
 Author - Ali Hamza